 Now that tourism is on the rise again all over the world, there are complaints from various countries about long waiting times at airports.
 A while ago, Toronto airport in Canada was even named the world’s worst airport in terms of delays.
-The Canadian government is working hard on concrete plans to overcome this bad reputation and to smoothen the arrival process in Canada.
+The Canadian government is working hard on concrete plans to overcome this bad reputation and to smooth out the arrival process in Canada.

 Airports crowded worldwide

 It is not surprising that problems have arisen at airports since global tourist traffic has resumed.
 One of the biggest causes of this is the large staff shortage at airports, combined with the rapidly growing tourist traffic.
 Statistics show that about 52% of all flights to and from Toronto Pearson International Airport were delayed.
 About 6% of the flights were cancelled.
 Therefore, the Canadian government is prioritising the improvement of conditions at its airports.
-More staff is being deployed at several locations, but also more and more gateways are being automated in order to eliminate the staff shortage
+More staff is being deployed at several locations, but also more and more gateways are being automated in order to offset the staff shortage

 As more and more countries now offer electronic visas for tourists, travelling to countries with visa requirements has become considerably easier.
 In many places, the online e-visa replaces the paper visa or the Visa on Arrival variant.
 With these e-visas, tourists do not have to queue up for a visa on arrival.
 For Canada, tourists can apply online for the eTA Canada well in advance of their trip.
 This electronic visa variant is valid for 5 years and can be used several times.
 An eTA or visa before departure is mandatory for Canada.
 It cannot be applied for on arrival.